cjwit/banjo_build/banjo_build.md

 * **Tack cloth:** this is to apply finish, but you can also use an old t-shirt.
 Just cut it up into squares.
 * **Steel wool:** 0000, which is very fine, will help with the final few bouts of sanding and finishing.

-**Joe and Zachary**: I can give you some wax and steel wool.
+**Joe and Zachary:** I can give you some wax and steel wool.
 You'll go through enough of the other things that you'll want your own.
 I also don't have much finish left, otherwise I'd let you borrow it.

 ### Materials